 Service is a beautiful word.
 It can mean very different things to people, depending on whether they are talking about sports, cell phones, military, or volunteerism.
 Here I use the word to refer to the practice of selfless giving — something that each one of us can do.

-- We contribute to discovering abundance: The radical shift from me to we: When you contribute you discover that often the most important things you have to offer aren’t things at all.
-You start to uncover the full range of resources at your disposal — your time, presence, attention and recognize that the ability to give stems from a state of mind and heart, a place much deeper than the material.
-Inspired by the possibilities this opens up in every moment, you begin to discover humble opportunities to contribute-everywhere.
-This process begins a shift from a ME-ORIENTATION TO A WE-ORIENTATION.
+- We contribute to discovering abundance: The radical shift from ME to WE: When you contribute you discover that often the most important things you have to offer aren’t things at all.
+You begin to expose the full range of resources at your disposal — your time, presence, attention and recognize that the capability to give shoots from a state of an open mind and heart, a place much profound than the material.
+Stimulated by the potentials this opens up in every moment, you begin to discover modest opportunities to contribute.
+This procedure starts a move from a ME-ORIENTATION TO A WE-ORIENTATION.

 - We contribute to express gratitude: Such joyful gratitude becomes a foundation in service.
-When you acknowledge the fullness of your life you can manifest a heart of service in any situation.
-In that sense, service doesn’t start when we’ve got something to give — it blossoms naturally when we’ve got nothing left to take.
-And that’s a powerful place to be.
+When you admit the fullness of your life you can manifest a sentiment of service in any situation.
+In that sense, service doesn’t start when we’ve got something to give — it blooms naturally when we’ve got nothing left to take.

 - We contribute to honoring our profound interconnection: Over time, all of those small acts, those small moments, lead to a different state of being.
-A state in which service becomes increasingly effortless.
+A state in which service becomes effortless.
 And as this awareness grows, you inevitably start to perceive beyond individualistic patterns: each small act of service is an unending ripple that inspires countless others.
 When you contribute, you see life as a whole.
-With that understanding, we begin to play our part; first, by becoming conscious of the offerings we receive, then by holding gratitude for them, and finally by continuing to pay forward our gifts with a heart of joy.
-Each of us has such gifts like skills, material resources, connections, presence everything we consider ourselves privileged to have.
+With that understanding, we start to play our part; first, by becoming aware of the offerings we receive, then by being grateful for them, and finally by continuing to pay forward our gifts with a sentiment of joy.
+Each of us has such gifts like skills, material resources, connections, presence everything we consider ourselves fortunate to have.

-- We contribute to aligning with a natural unfolding: When we increasingly choose to remain in that space of service, we start to see new things.
-The needs of the current situation become clearer, We become instruments of greater order and consequently our actions become more effortless.
-All of this indirect value — the ripple effect — has space and time to add up, connection with other ripples, and multiply into something completely unexpected.
-Humbly, these ripples continue to seed unpredictable manifestations.
-Such an ecosystem can have its plans and strategies but places more emphasis on emergent co-creation.
+- We contribute to aligning with a natural sense: When we increasingly choose to remain in that space of service, we start to see new things.
+The needs of the current situation become clearer, Humbly, these ripples continue to seed unpredictable manifestations.
+Such an ecosystem puts more emphasis on co-creation.
 So, a lot of the ripples will remain unseen for years, some perhaps will be the basis for seventh-generation philanthropy.
 It doesn’t matter because they’re unconditional gifts.

 What each of us can do, on a personal level, are such small offerings of service that ultimately create the field for a deeper change.
 The revolution starts with you and me.